smartlook/smartlook.github.io/_docs/sdk/react-native.md

 #### Cocoapods

-Cocoapods seems to be preferred way to integrate third party modules with native iOS components into React Native apps:
+Cocoapods seems to be preferred way to integrate third party modules with native iOS components into React Native apps now.
+After installing the `npm` module:

 1. in your app `Podfile` add the following line: